mathbotanswers/mathbotanswers/knowMore/README.md

-"Know more"s will be stored here
+"Know more"s are stored here